rockcrafters/chiselled-jre/README.md

 Amazon Corretto installs Java JDK package in `amazonlinux:2023` with all package dependencies.
 It packages a limited set of binaries and a full set of JDK modules.

-Google distroless image is built by installing Debian openjdk-17-jre-headless package and its dependencies and copying them into a scratch container.
+The Google distroless image is built by installing the Debian openjdk-17-jre-headless package and its dependencies and copying them into a scratch container.
 It contains a limited set of binaries and a full set of JDK modules.

 Java 17 in chiselled Ubuntu is built by running `jlink` with a base list of modules required for the runtime in a normal Ubuntu 22.04 Jammy container.
 The dependencies are chiselled and copied into a scratch container along with the generated Java runtime.